 I am currently writing a book commissioned by Oxford University Press, based on my long-standing research on music in centres for political detention and torture in Pinochet’s Chile.

 My research has been featured by The British Museum as part of the I Object: Ian Hislop's Search for Dissent exhibition (2018-19).
 My work has been cited by over 130 media outlets in twelve languages and has led to the foundation of the UK NGO Music in Detention.

-I direct and edit the bilingual digital archive Cantos Cautivos (Captive Songs), compiling testimonies on musical experiences under political detention in Chile.
-Hailed as “extraordinary” by The New Yorker critic Alex Ross, I first developed this project as part of my 2013-16 Leverhulme research ‘Sounds of Memory: Music and Political Captivity in Pinochet’s Chile (1973-1990)’, in collaboration with ex-prisoners and the Chilean Museum of Memory and Human Rights (Santiago, Chile) and networks of ex-prisoners.
+I direct and edit the bilingual digital platform Cantos Cautivos / Captive Songs, which compiles testimonies on musical experiences under political detention in Chile.
+Hailed as “extraordinary” by The New Yorker critic Alex Ross, I first developed this project as part of a Leverhulme Early Career Fellowship at Manchester, in partnership with the Museum of Memory and Human Rights (Santiago, Chile) and networks of ex-prisoners.

 My first book, Alejo Carpentier and the Musical Text (MHRA / Routledge, 2015), bridges intermediality and intertextuality through examinations of Carpentier’s literary use of music as formative, as form and as performed.
 My book has been reviewed by the Bulletin of Latin American Research, Latin American Music Review and Fundación Carpentier.

 My teaching areas have included Latin American popular music, music and human rights, music and social movements, intermediality, fieldwork, and research ethics.
 In 2016, I was shortlisted for the University of Manchester-wide Teaching Awards for Most Accessible Lecturer.